scrabbletank/farhome-rules/rulesdoc.md

 You learn a new language of your choosing.
 You are able to translate writings written in a language used by the common races, making an Intelligence check and using your Intelligence save for the roll.
 On success it takes you 10 minutes to translate a sentence, or 1 minute with a reference.

 #### Living Hex
-*Requires 3 proficiency in Curse, 12th Level*
+*Requires 3 proficiency in Curse spells, 12th Level*

 When a creature dies while under the effects of Hex caused by your spells, the Hex moves to a target within 2 tiles of the creature.
 Make a spellcasting roll against their Willpower, on success the target creature gains Hex 1, or Hex 2 on a critical.

 #### Malady
-*Requires 3 proficiency in Curse, 9th Level*
+*Requires 3 proficiency in Curse spells, 9th Level*

 For Curse spells that target multiple creatures, such as _Trickery_ or _Charming Guise_, you may target 1 extra creature without adding Bad or Terrible dice to the roll.